GuTaoZi/SUSTech-thesis-typst/thesis.typ

   print_date: info.submit_date
 )

-// Disable EN declaration form to match Word template in Chinese
+// Please disable EN declaration form to match Word template in Chinese
+// Do this by commenting out the following invocation
 #declare(
   en: true,
   anonymous: false,